allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 ### Canary deployment

-It would be risky to deploy this kind of feature to the whole OAuth cluster without ensuring it's properly working on a few instances.
+It would be risky to deploy this kind of feature to the whole OAuth cluster without ensuring it’s properly working on a few instances.
 We used canary deployment which allows deploying a version of a service to only a few production instances.
 During this deployment, we monitored CPU usage and response time metrics.
-After ensuring there is no meaningful disparity we rolled out the full feature to all production instances.
+After ensuring there was meaningful disparity we rolled out the full feature to all production instances.

 ### Observability
-To monitor and verify our solution we needed a bunch of metrics telling us how many clients are affected by rate limit policy and which of them are getting closer to being blocked.
+To monitor and verify our solution we needed a bunch of metrics telling us how many clients were affected by rate limit policy and which of them are getting closer to being blocked.
 In practice, two charts shown below were enough to monitor their behaviour:

 ![Ratelimit Denied Rate](/img/articles/2021-06-11-oauth-rate-limiting/ratelimit-denied-rate.png)